Acquisitions editors are usually your first contact.

 This is the beginning of a partnership.
 And you need to show anyone interested in acquiring or supporting your book the time and respect they deserve.

 And so, the first thing you should talk about is not your book.
 It’s each other.
 Do you like one another?
 Could you work together?
 Do you believe you’re both good likable people?

 If not, then the book doesn’t really matter now does it.

 If yes, then on to the book talk.
 Most of this stuff is laid out in a contract.
 You’ll either agree to the terms or you won’t, negotiate, and accept or deny the book deal.

 There is no script to follow.
 This is not a pitch.
 They already have that in the form of your book proposal.
 Answer their questions about the book and what you’d like to see for it.

 Be prepared to talk “numbers.”
-Know your blog stats and number of email subscribers, Facebook fans, and Twitter and Instagram followers.
+Know your blog stats and number of email list subscribers, Facebook fans, and Twitter and Instagram followers.
 Let them know the work you’ve put into yourself and your book project tells them you’re willing to undertake the work ahead.